Health in Pakistan: 1. Lady Health Workers Program

 Launched in 1994, this community-based program targeted women residing in rural areas and empowered local women and female community health workers to provide essential maternal, antenatal, and postnatal care along with health education and immunizations to women across regions.
-Employing local women and equipping them with medical knowledge ensured that they were already aware of the contextual situation of the targeted women, and this helped develop a sense of trust, making it easier to address issues like cultural barriers and misconceptions related to maternal healthcare.
+Prior to this program, it was difficult for a woman to get educated, especially to receive access to medical or healthcare training due to societal and cultural beliefs.
+In Pakistan, the literacy rates for women were 42%, which were much lower than that of men who had a rate of 67%.
+The contributor to this was the concerns from family regarding safety when traveling to school and safety at school.
+Attending school in the 1960s was difficult as there were many challenges, such as having to be chaperoned by a male and receiving limited training.
+Women were limited clinical exposure to males due to cultural norms, which posed challenges for them when they practices in the United States.
+Fatima Jinnah Women's Medical College in Lahore was one of the few that provided education for a woman and allowed her to access medical training.
+The Lady Health Workers Program allowed for the employment of local women and equipping them with medical knowledge ensured that they were already aware of the contextual situation of the targeted women, and this helped develop a sense of trust, making it easier to address issues like cultural barriers and misconceptions related to maternal healthcare.

 2. Maternal, Neonatal, and Child Health Program

 Launched in 2007, with a collaboration with WHO and UNICEF, this program's goal was to increase access to skilled birth attendants and emergency obstetric care in the case of labor complications.
 Focusing on both MDG 4 and 5 related to child and maternal mortality respectively, the goal was to strengthen the pre-existing healthcare infrastructure, including maternity wards and midwife services, in underserved and rural areas.
 The program was a sustainable move on the government's part as it focused on health education as well as immunizations as a preventative measure and bring down both the maternal morbidity and mortality.